AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 - A notion of the [Maskovian Decision Processes](https://www.wikiwand.com/en/Markov_decision_process#:~:text=In%20mathematics%2C%20a%20Markov%20decision,control%20of%20a%20decision%20maker.)
 (MDP)
 - Notions of [Policy gradient](https://papers.nips.cc/paper/1999/file/464d828b85b0bed98e80ade0a5c43b0f-Paper.pdf) and [Q-Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) algorithms
 - Some knowledge of [Pytorch](https://pytorch.org/) or the basics of [Numpy](https://numpy.org/)
+- A notion of [Self-attention](https://arxiv.org/pdf/1706.03762.pdf), if you want to understand what this concept is, I invite you to read this great article explaining the [transformers](http://peterbloem.nl/blog/transformers) [6].

 ----